JohnsonHsieh/iNEXT/README.md

 ### How to cite

-<i>.If you publish your work based on results from iNEXT (R package), please make reference to Hsieh et al. (2016) and Chao et al. (2014) given in the following list. </i>
+<i>If you publish your work based on results from iNEXT (R package), please make reference to Hsieh et al. (2016) and Chao et al. (2014) given in the following list. </i>

 ### Referance